Law Office of

 The Los Angeles Superior Court could easily avoid this problem if the due date had an explanation.
 Then, people could figure it out in advance that you need to take action on your case by this date as opposed to actually appearing physically at the court.
 The reality is that you can set a date to appear in court or take other action as indicated online.
 However, it must be no later than this due date.
 The courts probably do not explain because then people will say they did not understand or could not figure out what action they needed to take.
 Or, the courts do this because once someone comes to see a court clerk (missing work, standing in a long line) they will probably just pay off their ticket to avoid these types of fiascos on another court date.
 It is essentially a built-in manipulator to collect money.
 They drag someone through the process so the person will not want to come back, leading to just paying the money.
 Smart, yes, but not friendly to the public.
 Everyone gets a traffic ticket at some time, but that does not give the Superior Court of California the right to make the process so confusing.

-Thus, when people ask me why they should hire an attorney on a speeding ticket, red light ticket, stop sign, etc., maybe the best answer should be to avoid being manipulated by the system and saving yourself hours of standing in line and returning to court multiple times.
+Thus, when people ask me why they should hire an attorney on a speeding ticket, improper lane violation for a commercial driver, stop sign, etc., maybe the best answer should be to avoid being manipulated by the system and saving yourself hours of standing in line and returning to court multiple times.

 Copyright © Law Office of David Dastrup | All Rights Reserved